cacheflowe/haxademic/guides/windows-setup.md

 * Allow WebSockets messages to go through on a specific port (3001 is default in Haxademic)
   * Open `Windows Firewall with Advanced Security` and add an incoming and outgoing rule for port 3001, and allow on all networks

-## TeamViewer settings
+## Teamviewer settings

+* On remote machine
-*Check "Start with Windows" under "Unattended Access" *Go to "Extras -> Options"
+  * Check "Start with Windows" under "Unattended Access"
+  * Go to "Extras -> Options"
     * Security Tab:
       * Enter a personal password
       * Windows Logon: Set to "All Users"
     * Remote Control
       * Optimize Speed
       * Uncheck "Remove Remote Wallpaper"
       * Uncheck "Play Sounds and Music"
     * Advanced
       * Check: "Automatically Minimize local TeamViewer Panel"
       * Check: "Ignore Alpha Blending"
       * Check: "Full access control when a partner is connecting to the Windows Logon screen"
+* On local machine
+  * Go to "Extras -> Options"
+    * Remote Control
+      * Optimize Speed
+      * Uncheck "Remove Remote Wallpaper"
+      * Check: "Show your partner's cursor"
+      * Uncheck "Play computer sounds and music"
+    * Advanced
+      * "Lock remote computer": Never

 ## Disable Windows update notifications (this is now old info)